 The difference between the low alloy steels and high alloy steels is somewhat arbitrary.
 Some people define low alloy steels as those steels which contain alloying elements up to 4 %, while in second definition low alloy steels contain alloying elements up to 8 %.
-Steels having alloying elements higher than this amount come under the category of high alloy steels.
+Steels having alloying elements higher than this quantity come under the category of high alloy steels.
 Common alloying elements include manganese, nickel, chromium, molybdenum, vanadium, silicon, and boron.
 Less common alloying elements include aluminum, cobalt, copper, cerium, niobium, titanium, tungsten, tin, zinc, lead, antimony and zirconium.

 Effects of alloying elements

 Alloying elements addition to the steels improves a range of properties in alloy steels as compared to carbon steels.
-These properties are strength, hardness, toughness, corrosion resistance, wear resistance, hardenability, machinability, heat resistance, fire resistance, and hot hardness etc. Alloy steels may need heat treatment to achieve some of these improved properties.
-The effect of alloying elements on the yield stress of steel is shown in Fig 1.
+These properties are strength, hardness, toughness, corrosion resistance, wear resistance, hardenability, machinability, heat resistance, fire resistance, and hot hardness etc. Alloy steels can need heat treatment to achieve some of these improved properties.

 Chromium, vanadium, molybdenum, and tungsten when added to steels improve strength by forming second phase carbides.
 Manganese, silicon, nickel, and copper are added to increase strength of the steels by forming solid solutions in ferrite.
 Addition of small quantities of nickel and copper improve corrosion resistance.
-Molybdenum addition in steel helps to resist embrittlement.
+Molybdenum addition in the steel helps to resist embrittlement.
 Zirconium, cerium, and calcium increase toughness in alloy steels by controlling the shape of inclusions.
 Manganese sulphide, lead, bismuth, selenium, and tellurium increase machinability.

 Alloying elements also have an effect on the eutectoid temperature of the steel.
 Manganese and nickel lower the eutectoid temperature.
 These alloying elements are known as austenite stabilizing elements.
-With enough of these elements the austenitic structure in alloy steels can be obtained even at room temperature.
+With enough of these elements the austenitic structure in alloy steels can be attained even at room temperature.
 Carbide forming elements raise the eutectoid temperature of alloy steels.
 These alloying elements are known as ferrite stabilizing elements.

 Alloying elements (except cobalt) reduce the critical cooling velocity by making the transformation to the equilibrium phase slower.
-Alloy steels may therefore be hardened by an oil or even air quench, reducing the risk of cracking or distortion that can result from a rapid water quench.
-Most elements also lower the Ms and Mf temperatures to below room temperature, leading to some ‘retained austenite’ in the quenched structure.
+Alloy steels can hence be hardened by an oil or even air quench, reducing the risk of cracking or distortion which can result from a rapid water quench.
+Majority of the elements also lower the Ms (martensite start) and Mf (martensite finish) temperatures to below room temperature, leading to some ‘retained austenite’ in the quenched structure.
+The effect of alloying elements on the yield stress of steel is shown in Fig 1.

-Classes of alloy steels
+Categories of alloy steels